Freshwater-Marine Interaction Accounting

 | Sediment delivery ratio | % | Delivery/erosion ratio |

-Sediment delivery directly affects the extent and condition of coastal ecosystems covered by TG-6.2 Mangrove and Coastal Wetland Accounting.
-Mangroves and saltmarshes require sediment accretion to maintain elevation relative to sea level; reduced sediment supply from upstream dam construction or sand mining can lead to submergence and ecosystem loss[14].
-Conversely, excessive sediment delivery from land clearing or mining can smother coral reefs and seagrass beds.
-The sediment flow account thus provides essential context for interpreting changes in coastal ecosystem extent and condition accounts.
+Reduced sediment supply from upstream dam construction or sand mining can lead to coastal wetland submergence and ecosystem loss[13]; excessive delivery from land clearing or mining can smother coral reefs and seagrass beds.
+These linkages connect the sediment flow account to the coastal ecosystem accounts compiled under TG-6.2.

 Pollutant and contaminant tracking

-Beyond nutrients and sediments, freshwater systems transport a range of chemical contaminants to coastal waters, including heavy metals, persistent organic pollutants, microplastics, and pharmaceuticals.
-While comprehensive contaminant accounting across all substances is beyond the scope of most initial compilations, compilers should identify the priority contaminants for their national context and establish monitoring and accounting protocols for those substances[15].
+Beyond nutrients and sediments, freshwater systems transport chemical contaminants to coastal waters.
+Compilers should identify priority contaminants for their national context and establish monitoring and accounting protocols for those substances[14].

 3.3 Estuarine and Deltaic Ecosystem Asset Accounts